How To Write Compelling SEO Meta Descriptions

-Meta tags can Increase Ranking through CTR and Organic Traffic
+Meta tags can increase ranking through CTR and organic traffic

-Just because meta descriptions don’t specifically increase ranking opportunities, does not mean that you should avoid implementing keywords while writing them.
+Just because meta descriptions don’t specifically increase ranking opportunities does not mean that you should avoid implementing keywords while writing them.

 Google will still bold relevant words in the meta description, making them stand out to searchers.
 The latter image shows an example of this, with the term Smartwebpros being bolded in the meta description.

-This boosts CTR, or ‘click-through rate’ by appearing to be relevant to the searcher, thus increasing the chances they will click the link.
+This boosts CTR, or ‘click-through rate’ by appearing relevant to the searcher, thus increasing the chances they will click the link.
 The more organic traffic comes to your website, the better your ranking will be.

-In other words, meta descriptions do help your website rank, in a roundabout way.
+In other words, meta descriptions do help your website rank in a roundabout way.

 Meta tags Show up When Articles are Shared on Social Media

 Without a set meta description, social media sites will fill in the preview text with whatever is available.
 This would be the first few sentences of the page or article in most cases.
-That being said, an intro text from the article may not make sense as a short snippet, thus looking unattractive to searchers.
+That being said, an intro text from the report may not make sense as a short snippet, thus looking unattractive to searchers.

 How to Write Meta Descriptions

 Writing a good meta description requires conciseness and copywriting experience